rubypan/rubypan.github.io/blog.md

 - May 2023: I joined **ByteDance** as a Data Science Intern, working on monetization strategy.

-- May 2023: I received my BBA in Management Information Systems and BSA in Mathematics from **Univeristy of Texas at Austin**.
+- May 2023: I received my BBA in Management Information Systems and BSA in Mathematics from **the Univeristy of Texas at Austin**.